-Weeks 1-2 Non-Fiction: Introducing the writing process, personal responses, paragraphs, and essays.

-Weeks 3-4 Fiction: Short Stories and narratives.

-Weeks 5-9 Fiction: John Wyndham's The Chrysalids

-Weeks 10-11 Poetry: Exploration of poetry and literary devices.

-Weeks 12-15 Drama: William Shakespeare's Romeo & Juliet as well as Final Review.
+- Week 1: Introduction to EN0110.
+We will review the course outline, article of the week, and the writing process. - Weeks 1-4 Fiction Prose: Harper Lee's To Kill a Mockingbird and supplementary fictional and non-fictional texts. - Weeks 5-9 Science Fiction: John Wyndham's The Chrysalids Weeks and other science fiction short stories. - Weeks 10-11 Poetry: Exploration of poetry and literary devices. - Weeks 12-15 Drama: William Shakespeare's Romeo & Juliet and final review.